tanmayi-dev/interview-practice-questions/javascript/README.md

 ---

-### 9. Question

-Event loop, and how setTimeout and Promises are queued
+### Prototypal Inheritance in Javscript and how does prototype chain works?

 <details>
 <summary>Answer</summary>